How to Choose the Best CNA College near Springdale Arkansas

-The Function of a Certified Nursing Assistant
+The Duties of a Certified Nursing Assistant

 - Providing basic care to patients

 - Checking patient's vital signs

 - Maintaining a record of patient's health status